nabilasiregar/stochastic-simulation/assignment_2/README.md

 General is the main simulation to produce results.csv and test system load is when we vary the arrival rates to produce results_with_rho.csv

 If you run the simulation, the csv file be saved under simulation_results folder.

-❗ You need to run the simulation first to have the csv files in the specified file path.

 📊 Reproduce plots and stats that are presented in our report
 ```bash